What is the future of 3D printing? Is 3D printing the next big thing?

 “3D printed clips, jigs, and fixtures are used in factories around the world.
 We are seeing additive manufacturing produce parts with excellent properties from metal alloys or industrial plastics in volume,” he said.
 “The progress of the past year is positioning the 3D printing industry for incremental, intentional digital innovation, based on the four pillars of progress: productivity, durability, repeatability, and total cost of operation.”

-Greg Marke, CEO of Markforged, is also convinced that 3D printing is the future of marketing because, for him, manufacturers are increasingly finding places where they can apply 3D printing in their business to enjoy positive ROI.
+Greg Marke, CEO of Markforged, a top 3D printer company, said that he’s also convinced that 3D printing is the future of marketing because, for him, manufacturers are increasingly finding places where they can apply 3D printing in their business to enjoy positive ROI.

 “Many used Markforged this year to prove out that ROI in creating tools and fixtures.
 Other companies had success in other pockets of value.
 It’s no longer an exploration of emerging technology.
 Now it’s simply about applying 3D printing in places where it saves manufacturers money and enables them to move faster,” Mark said.